Huimincheng2015/Huimincheng.github.io/_pages/publications.md

 Behaviour.

 **Creative Contributions Other Than Formal Publications**
-* [1] BKF: A new tool to help expedite literature review by knowledge fusion. https://bdal. shinyapps.io/BKF-system/
+* [1] [BKF](https://bdal.shinyapps.io/BKF-system/): A new tool to help expedite literature review by knowledge fusion.